Uber wins praise for granting UK drivers worker status - RFI

 London (AFP)

-US ride-hailing giant Uber won praise Wednesday from Britain's government and trade unions after granting UK drivers worker status, sparking hopes that more tech firms will follow suit.
+US ride-hailing giant Uber won praise Wednesday from Britain's government and trade unions after granting UK drivers worker status with associated rights including a minimum wage, sparking hopes that more technology platforms will follow suit worldwide.

-Uber revealed late Tuesday that it is handing UK drivers workers' rights including holiday pay, pensions and a minimum wage -- in a world first for the group that also marked a major U-turn.
+Uber revealed late Tuesday that it is handing UK drivers workers' entitlements including also holiday pay and a pension -- in a world first for the group that also marked a major U-turn.

+The Silicon Valley company's 70,000 drivers across Britain will now earn at least the national living wage when driving for the taxi app.

-The move came after London's Supreme Court last month ruled that Uber's 70,000 UK drivers were entitled to the rights, in a landmark decision for Britain's estimated 5.5 million gig economy workers.
+The move came after London's Supreme Court last month ruled that Uber's UK drivers were entitled to the rights, in a landmark decision for the nation's estimated 5.5 million people working in the so-called gig economy.

 Uber's change of heart, following a protracted legal battle with drivers, was "absolutely to be welcomed", business minister Kwasi Kwarteng told Sky News.